jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 - Sticking it to my personal Darth Blockbuster makes me smile too.

-## Using Majic to Filter the Rules - How to tell the good from the bad rules
+## Using Majic to Filter the Rules

 Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
-We use it to create the ground rules that glue us all together.
+We use a ruling philosophy to create the ground rules that glue us all together.
 Without a ruling philosophy, there would be no player god.
 The game of civilization would be a story of chaos.

-Darth Blockbuster fights to control the ruling philosophy.
-When he succeeds, he writes rules to keep the tools he commands, and therefore himself, in power.
-Corporate manuals, university guidelines, social justice blogs are among the pages of his Death Star fighting off the Internet Age.
+Darth Blockbuster uses the Industrial Ages ruling philosophy to write rules to keep the tools he commands, and therefore himself, in power.
+Corporate manuals, university guidelines, social justice blogs are among the pages of his Death Star that's working so hard to fight off the Internet Age.
 These rules interfere with regular people's majically bonding with new tools.
 But how can you tell if a rule is good or bad?
 How can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead, he says he's the prince or the executive.
-Are these people genuine authority figures in society, or Darth Blockbusters protecting their paychecks?
+Are these people genuine authority figures in society, or antagonists protecting their paychecks?

 It's essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice, and it demands cultivating our integrity and inner truths.
 Yet it's a struggle that's been taking place for centuries.
 As an example, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.